 But why is this such an important day for Australians?
-What exactly is it about Anzac Day makes Australians across the nation get up at some ungodly hour and trek out in the Autumn chill to pay their respects?
-To help all our international friends and indeed even a few Australian’s who need a lesson in respect here’s your brief guide to celebrating Anzac Day in Australia
+What exactly is it about ANZAC Day makes Australians across the nation get up at some ungodly hour and trek out in the Autumn chill to pay their respects?
+To help all our international friends and indeed even a few Australian’s who need a lesson in respect here is:

 ANZAC?
 Isn’t that the name of a delicious biscuit?

 Well yes it is.
 But firstly the term ANZAC stands for Australian New Zealand Army Corps.

 Tell me more about this delicious ANZAC biscuit.